-The number of new private cars licensed for the first time fell again in October as imports continued to rise, new figures from the Central Statistics Office show.
+The number of new cars licensed for the first time in November fell by 12.4% compared to the same time last year, new figures from the Central Statistics Office show.

 A total of 1,468 new cars were licensed for the first time in November compared to 1,676 the same month last year, the CSO figures reveal.

 The monthly decrease follows two months of strong growth.

 The CSO said the number of new cars licensed in the first 11 months of 2020 was 83,277 compared to 112,576 in 2019 - a fall of 26% - as a result of the very low numbers licensed during the peak of the Covid-19 crisis earlier this year.